gromacs/gromacs/docs/gmxapi/userguide/install.rst

 .. note::

-    The following documentation contains frequent references to the :command:`pip` tool for installing Python packages.
-In some cases, an unprivileged user should use the ``--user`` command line flag to tell :py:mod:`pip` to install packages into the user site-packages directory rather than the default site-packages directory for the Python installation.
+    The following documentation contains frequent references to the pip_ tool for installing Python packages.
+In some cases, an unprivileged user should use the ``--user`` command line flag to tell pip_ to install packages into the user site-packages directory rather than the default site-packages directory for the Python installation.
 This flag is not appropriate when running :command:`pip` in a virtual environment (as recommended) and is omitted in